📁 last Posts

 The Importance of Data Privacy

 As global privacy laws continue to tighten, the act of sending sensitive frames to a third-party cloud server has become a massive compliance headache.
 If you are under a strict NDA for companies like Apple, Local Diffusion is your only viable path.
 It eliminates the risk of data leaks entirely.
-The 2026 version even introduced a built-in Neural Upscaler, which uses your local GPU to refine raw AI output into clean, production-ready 4K imagery without ever leaving your workstation.
+The 2026 version even introduced a built-in neural upscaler, which uses your local GPU to refine raw AI output into clean, production-ready 4K imagery without ever leaving your workstation.

 Style Lock and Consistent Series Work